 The Fascinating History of the Dodge Coronet

-The Coronet is one of Dodge’s most popular models, and it was so well-received that there are a total of eight generations for it between 1949 and 1980.
+The Coronet was one of Dodge’s most popular models and had a total of eight generations released between 1949 and 1980.
 However, there are some particular models in the line that is considered as some of the rarest cars in the world, and one of them is the 1970 Dodge Coronet R/T Convertible.
 What made this specific model so rare?
 And what made it different from the other Coronet models?
 Let us find out the answers as we take a dive into the fascinating history of the Dodge Coronet.

 The first generation of the Coronet was introduced in 1949 as a full-sized model for the company but with lesser trim lines.
 The first Dodge Coronet features an oblong design that makes it look rounded and egg-shaped, and it also has a 230-cubic-inch flat-head straight-six cylinder engine that produces approximately 103 horsepower.
 There was a limited edition of the first Coronet that features a limousine body that has four doors and can accommodate eight passengers.
 The first generation of the Coronet was manufactured from 1949 to 1952.